vmanamino/newsletter-service/README.md

 ## To use the API

-`After cloning the repository in your local environment, and installing Rails ` `Switch to routes branch`
+`After cloning the repository in your local environment, and installing Rails, Switch to routes branch`